 With the massive growth of people's needs and the advancement of communication and computation technology, information technology (IT) is widely used in various fields, and it is no exception in the field of Internet of Vehicle (IoV).
 It has made a big difference in autonomous driving, communication quality of IoV networks and environmental detection (Guo et al. 2017; Xu et al. 2021; Yu et al. 2018), and it has the potential to make a big difference in improving road safety and fuel efficiency (Vaezipour et al. 2015).

-Since fuel efficiency has been a crucial topic, for the constantly rising GHGs emissions from road transport raises special concern (Gorham 2002), we mainly pay our attention to this in the paper.
-As pointed out by prior studies, fuel efficiency from road transport is a result of five major categories of influential factors, including the built environment (both roadway and roadside environment), driver characteristics, driving style, weather, and vehicle/fuel types (Ewing et al. 1997; Fafoutellis et al. 2021; Sivak and Tsimhoni 2009; Wang et al. 2014).
+Fuel efficiency has been a crucial topic in the fields around driving sustainability, for the constantly rising GHGs emissions from road transport raises special concern (Gorham 2002), we mainly pay our attention to this in the paper.
+Prior studies indicated that fuel efficiency from road transport will be influenced by several influential factors, such as environment (e.g., roadway and roadside environment), demographic information, driving style, weather, and vehicle/fuel types (Ewing et al. 1997; Fafoutellis et al. 2021; Sivak and Tsimhoni 2009; Wang et al. 2014).
+However, the effect of IT on Eco-driving has not been fully explored (cite:上次找的文献).

+Meanwhile, the concept of eco-driving has been introduced by XXX in this field to improve fuel efficiency and driver’s driving behavior (cite).
+Eco-driving is ….

 In order to improve fuel efficiency and reduce fuel consumption, several measures have come out.
 The most popular ones are investing in new vehicle technologies (like advanced engines) and fuels, and promoting a fuel-efficient driving style, i.e. eco-driving (Alam and McNabola 2014; Zhou et al. 2016).
 Among them, eco-driving can be significantly lower-cost and more immediate.
 In the field of eco-driving, there is the presence of IT as well.
 IT is often used to collect data and give feedbacks on drivers’ driving behavior (Stillwater et al. 2017; Young et al. 2011).
 According to Hebden et al., those kinds of IT are a novel technology that can be used to deliver behavior change interventions directly to individuals and have the potential to make a difference (Hebden et al. 2012).

+Thus, to explore the mechanisms of how to

 There have been a large amount of papers exploring the relationship between IT and human behavior, the relationship between driving behavior and fuel efficiency, whereas research that examined the IT impacts on driving behavior and fuel efficiency is still immature yet (Vaezipour 2018; Vaezipour et al. 2015).
 In order to disentangle the relationships among different variables, we carried out a natural experiment, meant to measure the direct or indirect effects between the use of IT and fuel efficiency while testing the intermediate effects of IT on driving behavior.